Best Free Firewalls

 9. OpenDNS Home: A versatile firewall for homes and small businesses, with a paid upgrade option for those looking to invest in enhanced features.

-The Best Free Firewalls
+The Best Free Software Firewalls

 You don’t need to pay for a top-quality firewall because some of the leading cybersecurity companies produce free software that will protect your computer.